celer/hopjs/examples/caching/README.md

 To run this example:

-First install all the depedencies
+First install all the dependencies
 ```shell
   npm install .
 ```